eProsima-Private/AML-Tools/docs/rst/tutorials/parallelize_aml_training_with_aml_ip.rst

 Loading the MNIST dataset
 ==========================

-In this demo, we use the MNIST binary AML_binary_classifier, explained in this tutorial :ref:`tutorials_aml_pipeline`.
+In this demo, we use the MNIST binary classifier, explained in the tutorial :ref:`tutorials_aml_pipeline`.

 Therefore, we need to load the MNIST dataset to train the model.
 The dataset files can be found `here <https://www.kaggle.com/datasets/hojjatk/mnist-dataset>`__.